Why Do Bariatric Surgery Patients Have to Take Vitamins?

-The main objective of bariatric surgery is to improve one’s health, which will require proper nutrition.
-Proper nutrition involves providing the body with the nutrients it needs to function properly.
-Some can be obtained through meals, and others will have to be supplemented.
+The main objective of bariatric surgery is to improve one’s health, and proper nutrition is required to achieve this.
+To function properly, the body needs to be provided with the necessary nutrients.
+While some nutrients can be obtained through meals, others will need to be supplemented.

-Usually, the doctor or weight loss clinic will monitor your nutrient levels as well as set up a schedule and dosage lineup of vitamins and supplements for you to take.
-Your vitamin regime must be taken seriously and strictly followed to avoid malnutrition and deficiency-related complications.
+Usually, the doctor or weight loss clinic will monitor your nutrient levels as well as set up a schedule and dosage lineup of vitamins for you to take.
+You must take your vitamin regime seriously and strictly follow it to avoid malnutrition and deficiency-related complications.

-There are three very important components in proper nutrition after bariatric surgery:
+There are three very important components after surgery:

 - Macronutrients are proteins, carbs, and fats that will be tracked using daily goals or limits.

-- Micronutrients: this is a big word that means vitamins and minerals, but unlike proteins, carbs, and fat, your body only needs a small amount of vitamins and minerals.
+- Micronutrients: This is a big word that means vitamins and minerals, but unlike proteins, carbs, and fat, your body only needs a small amount of them.
 Macro is a prefix that means “large” and micro is a prefix that means “small”.
 Do not be confused, however, thinking that because the body only needs a SMALL amount, those micronutrients are unimportant because a deficiency can cause BIG problems.

-- Water: after weight loss surgery, it is very important you remain hydrated because dehydration is the reason bariatric surgery patients most often re-enter the hospital.
+- Water: After weight loss surgery, you must remain hydrated because dehydration is the reason bariatric surgery patients most often re-enter the hospital.
 You will be tracking your daily liquid intake to ensure you are getting the recommended amount.
-Most bariatric doctors recommend carrying around a 64-oz container of water and sipping on it throughout the day, except for 30 minutes before and after meals.
+Most doctors recommend carrying around a 64-oz container of water and sipping on it throughout the day, except for 30 minutes before and after meals.

 The short answer to this is your body may become deficient in any vitamin or nutrient that you do not provide through a supplement after bariatric surgery.
-Let’s look at what vitamins and minerals you need to keep your body healthy as this will provide you a benchmark of what to look for when choosing supplements.
+Let’s look at what vitamins and minerals you need to keep your body healthy as this will provide you the guidelines of what to look for when choosing supplements.

 Vitamins B for Bariatric Patients